xuweiwu/RoboND-Rover-Project/writeup.md

 The screen resolution is chosen as 1024 x 600 and the graphics quality is chosen to 'Fastest'.
 During the autonomous mode the FPS is between 10 to 15.
 The modified `perception_step()` and `decision_step()` can achieve the mapping of at least 40% of the environment with about 80% fidelity.
 Normally 2 to 3 rock samples can be found (appearing in the map as white dots) and picked up.

-Generally, the techniques for optimizing the fidelity, picking up samples, and preventing the rover from getting stuck forever work fine.
-However, rock samples that are located between big obstacles cannot be found effectively, as the camera cannot capture the images of those samples in time before the rover drives away from the obstacles.
-Furthermore, the rover will still get stuck among small obstacles, since the rover keeps trying to climb over them.
+Generally, the applied techniques for optimizing the fidelity, picking up samples, and preventing the rover from getting stuck forever, meet their goals.
+However, rock samples that are located between big obstacles cannot be found effectively, as the camera cannot capture the images of those samples in time, before the rover drives away from the obstacles.
+Furthermore, the rover will still get stuck among small obstacles, since it keeps trying to climb over them.
 Finally, the mapping rate cannot go up further, because the rover runs into previously explored areas frequently.

 To improve the mapping rate, one can modify the searching behaviour of the rover such that "it explores the environment by always keeping a wall on its left or right", as suggested in the tipps of the Udacity Sample Return Robot Challenge.